voyanttools/dialogica/etexts.md

 Here are some thoughts on teaching with this Walkthrough:

 - **Run your own version of Voyant** If you are demonstrating Voyant online or in a class then you should make sure you have a local copy that you can switch to.
 As your students start trying Voyant the main server may slow down so you want to have an alternative for continuing the lesson.
-See [Run your own Voyant Server](https://digihum.mcgill.ca/voyant/resources/run-your-own/voyant-server/) for instructions on how to download and run your own.
+See [Voyant Server](https://github.com/voyanttools/VoyantServer) for instructions on how to download and run your own.
 - **Getting started** We have a [Getting Started](https://voyant-tools.org/docs/#!/guide/start) section in the help that you can use to help students get started quickly if you find our Walkthrough too verbose.
 - **Getting help** Instructors can email us if you run into trouble.
 There is also lots of online [Voyant Tools Help](https://voyant-tools.org/docs/#!/guide) available.
 - **Other languages** If you are teaching in another language the Voyant interface has different language skins and can handle many languages.
 See the [Voyant Help: Languages](https://voyant-tools.org/docs/#!/guide/languages).